CASILDA REGUEIRO

 Stories from oral tradition have been passed down through the centuries, from mouth to mouth, transmitting the wisdom of humanity.
 They have essential messages to convey to us and tell us about the challenges that, sooner or later, we all have to face in life.
 For me, stories are like guides.

 Yes, exactly.
 These treasures of oral tradition came to me by chance, and I feel it is my duty to share them with others.
-Of course, many of the stories in my repertoire can be found in books, but reading them is not the same as hearing them from a storyteller.
+Of course, many of the stories in my repertoire can be found in books but reading them is not the same as hearing them from a storyteller.
 When we listen to them being told, we also receive the energy of the person, their feelings, their images, their emotions and, above all, their humanity.
 It is a unique feeling of communion with the other, of sharing in the deepest sense of the word.
 Something ancestral awakens in us because telling and listening are the primary forms of communication between human beings.

 Some stories I found in collections of oral tradition tales, such as those by Henri Gougaud, Antonio Almodóvar, and other French and Spanish authors.
 But above all, I received a magnificent legacy from the years I worked alongside Tim Bowley, who made an excellent selection of oral tradition stories from different cultures around the world, all filled with wisdom.
 The legends of King Arthur, Native American tales, Celtic stories from Ireland and Scotland, European fairy tales, as well as stories from Zen Buddhist, Sufi, Arab, Chinese, Japanese, and Indian traditions.
 It is a rich and varied repertoire in which all the stories have something in common: they are like maps to help us find our way in life.